-Unrestricted reporting: Allows Midshipmen who are victims of sexual assault, stalking, dating violence or domestic violence to disclose details of their assault and receive medical treatment and counseling.
-A disclosure of sexual assault under the unrestricted reporting policy triggers an official investigation.
-Midshipmen who are assaulted and desire unrestricted reporting under this policy should report the assault to:
+Unrestricted reporting: Allows Midshipmen who are victims of sexual assault, sexual or genderbased harassment, stalking, or relationship violence to disclose details of their assault and receive medical treatment and counseling.
+A disclosure of such an offense under the unrestricted reporting policy triggers an official administrative investigation and, at the survivor's request, a criminal investigation.
+Midshipmen who suffer such offenses and desire unrestricted reporting under this policy should report the assault to: